Procedure Deep-Dive · June 2, 2026

 The faded stretch mark is harder to treat for a specific biological reason, not because you have not found the right cream yet.
 Once a mark has matured, the skin has completed its repair and downshifted the very activity a treatment needs to exploit.

-The clinic is direct about why surface products stall out here: "Because the skin has already completed its initial healing phase, traditional topical applications rarely provide the deep cellular stimulation required to remodel the scar tissue."
+Dermatologists are direct about why surface products stall out here: because the skin has already completed its initial healing phase, traditional topical applications rarely provide the deep cellular stimulation required to remodel the scar tissue.
 The damage sits in the dermis, the layer beneath the surface, where collagen production in the affected band has dropped off.
 A lotion works on the epidermis, the top layer.
 It cannot reach the floor where the actual scar lives.

 "